Jamestown Campus Science Center

 - Various microfuges

-Our biotechnology equipment has been supplied by various grants from Promega Corporation, the Darrah Foundation, Oishei Foundation, and the New York State Department of Education.
+Our equipment has been supplied by various grants from Promega Corporation, the Darrah Foundation, Oishei Foundation, and the New York State Department of Education.

 Sustainability at JCC